Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Introduction

-The present study focuses on the latent growth mediation models.
+The present study focuses on the second type of longitudinal mediation model, latent growth mediation models.
 The existing latent growth mediation models developed in \citet{Cheong2003mediate} and \citet[Chapter~8]{MacKinnon2008mediate} assume that change patterns of each repeated variable take the linear functional form.
-However, it has been suggested to employ a two-stage piecewise parallel growth model instead of the parallel linear growth model to evaluate nonlinear trajectories \citep{Cheong2003mediate}.
+Given that a process may show nonlinear change patterns with respect to time, \citet{Cheong2003mediate} suggested employing a two-stage piecewise (also referred to as a bilinear spline, see \citet[Chapter~12]{Grimm2016growth}) parallel growth model instead of the parallel linear growth model to evaluate nonlinear trajectories.
 Accordingly, in this present study, we developed two models to investigate mediational processes where the parallel bilinear spline growth model (PBLSGM) \citep{Liu2021PBLSGM} is employed to examine joint longitudinal processes.
 The first model can be utilized to evaluate a mediational process with a baseline predictor and subsequently two variables that are repeatedly measured over time, while the second model can be employed to investigate a mediational process with three longitudinal variables.
-With the assumed linear-linear piecewise functional form, we have the initial status, short-term change, measurement at the knot (i.e., the change-point at which two linear segments join together), and long-term change for each longitudinal process.